haskell/cabal/release-notes/cabal-install-3.16.0.0.md

 - Bug fix - Don't pass `--coverage-for` for non-dependency libs of testsuite [#10046](https://github.com/haskell/cabal/issues/10046) [#10250](https://github.com/haskell/cabal/pull/10250)

 - Added `--all` and `--haddock-all` switches to `haddock-project` subcommand [#10051](https://github.com/haskell/cabal/issues/10051) [#10163](https://github.com/haskell/cabal/pull/10163)

+- Clarify error message when `pkg-config` is not found [#10122](https://github.com/haskell/cabal/pull/10122)

+  - The error message when `pkg-config` is not found or querying it fails will no longer incorrectly claim that the package is missing in the database.